 You start with just a regular ole’ shoebox.
 Some people wrap them or paint them to look pretty.
 You then decide if you want to pack for a boy or a girl, and what age group: 2-4 years old, 5-9 years old, or 10-14 years old.
 Next, you fill that shoebox with gifts: School Supplies (like markers and crayons, pencils, pens and notebooks), Personal Care Items (soap, washcloth, comb, toothbrush) and Small toys (a ball, a jumprope, a doll or car, stuffed animal, and even clothing items like t-shirts, socks, hats).

 It’s amazing what you can fit into a shoebox!
-I will add a personal note to a child just wishing them well and a photo of our family so they know who packed their gift, then add $7 for shipping your box and it’s ready to go!
-(Please make sure there is nothing liquid, or fragile in your shoebox, and no war related toys.)
+I will add a personal note to a child just wishing them well and a photo of our family so they know who packed their gift, then add $9 for shipping your box and it’s ready to go!
+(Please make sure there is nothing liquid, or fragile in your shoebox, and no war-related toys.)

-Shoebox gifts are packed by individuals and groups and then brought to a drop-off location during National Collection Week the Third week of November (which this year is November 14-21).
+Shoebox gifts are packed by individuals and groups and then brought to a drop-off location during National Collection Week the Third week of November.
 The drop off locations collect the boxes and bring them to a Collection Center that ships them one of several processing centers.
-At the processing center they are prepared for shipment around the world.
+At the processing center, they are prepared for shipment around the world.
 There are over 150 different countries your shoebox gift can go to.

 What’s a touching moment you’ve experienced?